PaulBlanche/frugal/docs/data/getting-started/05-upgrade-static-pages.md

 ## On-demand static page refresh

 If you know the data for some static pages has changed and you want the static pages to update without having to build and deploy your website, you can use on-demand static page refresh.
-To activate it, you need to add some configuration :
+To activate it, you need to add some configuration:

 ```ts
 export const config: frugal.Config = {